-In June 2015, JLR Director of Research and Technology Wolfgang Epple stated that autonomous vehicles would run counter to the brand’s philosophy, as the company “doesn’t consider its customers as cargo.”
+In June 2015, Jaguar Land Rover (JLR) Director of Research and Technology Wolfgang Epple stated that autonomous vehicles would run counter to the brand’s philosophy, as the company doesn’t “consider customers cargo.”
 He asserted that the Tata-owned companies would instead favor advanced assistance features that would help drivers without taking full control from them.
 However, in February 2016, JLR joined a $7.9M UK program to further autonomous driving R&D, aiming to gather data on driving habits and test vehicle communications technology.

 In July 2016, JLR formalized plans to deploy a fleet of at least 100 research vehicles over the next four years to test self-driving and connected car technology on roadways in Britain.

 The Canadian auto supplier giant has long been the subject of self-driving interest as the world’s largest automotive contract manufacturer.
-The company is often dubbed the “Foxconn of cars” in an autonomous world, manufacturing vehicles designed by tech companies like Apple and Waymo.
+The company was dubbed the “Foxconn of cars” in an autonomous world, manufacturing vehicles designed by tech companies like Apple and Waymo.

-However, the company is already supplying legacy automakers with capabilities for ADAS applications.
-Towards the close of 2016, Magna teamed with solid-state LiDAR startup Innoviz to round out the sensor package for its self-driving system.
+However, the company is already supplying legacy automakers with capabilities for advanced-driver assistance systems (ADAS).
+In 2016, Magna partnered with solid-state lidar startup Innoviz to round out the sensor package for its self-driving system.
 The supplier has also tapped iPod visionary and Nest co-founder Tony Fadell for its tech advisory committee.

-Microsoft has begun to dip its toes into self-driving car research, though much later to the game and less directly than other tech giants.
-Its initial strategy appears to focus on collaborations, such as a November 2015 deal with Volvo that will see the companies collaborating in autonomous vehicle R&D and leveraging Microsoft’s HoloLens technology.
+Microsoft is dipping its toes into AV research, though much later to the game and less directly than other tech giants.
+Microsoft’s interest in the self-driving car space has more to do with building the technology layer and less to do with forming partnerships with the actual automakers.
+Its initial strategy appears to focus on collaborations, such as a November 2015 deal with Volvo in autonomous vehicle R&D and Microsoft’s HoloLens technology.

-Recently in March 2016, Microsoft and Toyota also announced the expansion of their five-year-old partnership to support Toyota’s research in robotics, AI, and self-driving car development (see Toyota’s other partnerships below).
-As of June 2016, the company’s strategy remains focused on providing automakers with this type of technological assistance, as opposed to developing a car themselves.
+In March 2016, Microsoft and Toyota also announced the expansion of their 5-year-old partnership to support Toyota’s research in robotics, AI, and AV development (see Toyota’s other partnerships below).
+As of June 2016, the company’s strategy focuses on providing automakers with technological assistance, as opposed to developing a car itself.
 Business from auto clients is now driving strong growth in Microsoft’s Azure cloud business.